 In addition to technology, leaders are investing in specific roles that add exceptional value for customers.
 Top focus roles include relationship/strategic account managers, channel partner rep/managers, generalist sales reps, account managers and inside sales roles (hybrid and outbound).
 New business sales reps are less common but were still highlighted by half of the research participants.

-Corporate Services is a people-first sector.
+Corporate services is a people-first sector.
 Industry leaders must make targeted investments to secure recurring revenue while aggressively acquiring new customers who demand alignment with their organizational priorities.
 Delivering on theses value propositions has never been more challenging – and rewarding.

-High double-digit growth requires focused strategies and investments.
+Double-digit growth requires focused strategies and investments.
 Discover how your company compares to 50 top-performing leaders by contacting a Business Services practice lead or see how we can help.

 ___________________________________________________